WATCH: Surveillance Video Catches Olney Drive-By Shooting That Killed 1, Injured 5

 — Philadelphia Police (@PhillyPolice) September 21, 2021

-There is a $20,000 reward for information leading to an arrest.MORE NEWS: 27-Year-Old Killed In Grays Ferry Shooting, Police Say
+There is a $20,000 reward for information leading to an arrest.MORE NEWS: WATCH LIVE: Philadelphia Officials To Provide COVID-19 Response Update

 For a list of gun violence resources in Philadelphia, click here